gitaarik/lit-state/README.md

 functions.
 It's a special kind of `stateVar` called `asyncStateVar`.

 The `asyncStateVar()` function takes as its first argument a function that returns a promise.
-When the variable is used in a template, the promise will automatically be executed.
-When it is resolved or rejected, the template that uses the variable will automatically re-render.
+When the variable is used in a component, the promise will automatically be executed.
+When it is resolved or rejected, the component that uses the variable will automatically re-render.

 Here is a state class with an `asyncStateVar`: